agungTuanany/NodeJS_course_by_maximillian/chapter-3_understanding_the_basic/README.md

 ## Understanding Request

-There's quite interesting on `request` object we have called `headers`, but there are only a few important fields as developer typically need.
+There's quite interesting on `request` object, but there are only a few important fields as developer typically need.
 The first important or interesting field is the `request.url`, `request.method` `request.headers`